 The problem with stem cell therapy for spinal cord injury is that neurons in the spinal cord don’t regenerate as simply as other cells in the body.

-Stem cell therapy is still undergoing clinical trials but so far, many incomplete quadriplegics have shown improvements recovering motor function.
+Stem cell therapy is still undergoing clinical trials but so far, many people with incomplete quadriplegia have shown improvements recovering motor function.

 Something that both electrical stimulation and stem cell therapy require is lots of intense physical training.

-Because incomplete quadriplegics still have some unbroken neural connections running from the brain through the entire spinal cord, repetitive exercise can encourage those nerves to sprout new connections around the site of injury and basically reteach the body how to move.
+Because people with incomplete quadriplegia still have some unbroken neural connections running from the brain through the entire spinal cord, repetitive exercise can encourage those nerves to sprout new connections around the site of injury and basically reteach the body how to move.

 This requires a lot of commitment to exercise and will take time, but the more you train, the better your results will be.

 How Do I Exercise With Incomplete Quadriplegia?